Harish-Khandre/essential.nvim/README.md

 # Essesntial.nvim

 More than Kickstart less than LazyVim.
-All Essesntial plugins, options, autocmds, and keymaps (some from the great vimeagen) with no extra bs for web dev's
+All Essential plugins, options, autocmds, and keymaps (some from the great Vimeagen) with no extra bs for web dev's

 ##  Features
-- Transform your Neovim into a IDE wiht essesntials only
+- Transform your Neovim into an IDE with essentials only

-- Easily customize and extend your config with Essesntial.nvim
+- Easily customize and extend your config with Essential.nvim

 - Blazingly fast

 - Sane default settings for options, autocmds, and keymaps

-- Its good 😁👍
+- It's good 😁👍